-Your storage controller is a container that follows your workloads around; very different than Yet Another Scale out Storage System (“!YASSS”).
+Your storage controller is a container that follows around your workloads, very different than Yet Another Scale out Storage System (“!YASSS”).

 Each workload and hence, each team working on dynamic container based workloads has their own storage, instead of being managed by central storage.